ZhiZe-ZG/zhize-zg.github.io/docs/_posts/FileFormatResearch/2024-04-06-introduction.md

 * 🆓📖 [XZ](/fileformatresearch/2024/04/10/xz): Single file compression format.

 #### TrueType Compatible System Font

+These are mainly used for systems that don't have good support for `.otf`.
+Such systems should be gradually reduced in the future.
+At that time, TrueType-flavored fonts will also use the `.otf` suffix.

 * 🆓📖 [TrueType-flavored OpenType](/fileformatresearch/2024/04/14/truetype): Vector font file format.
 * 🆓📖 [TrueType-flavored OpenType Collection](/fileformatresearch/2024/04/14/truetype-collection): Vector font collection file format.